Running the London Marathon in memory of Isaac

 21 April 2017

-Darren Smith ran the 2017 London Marathon in memory of his son, Isaac who was treated at Evelina London's neonatal intensive care unit (NICU) before he passed away.
+Darren Smith ran the 2017 London Marathon in memory of his son, Isaac, who was treated at Evelina London's neonatal intensive care unit (NICU) before he passed away.

-'This will be my second time running the London Marathon.
-I ran it back in 2013, eight months after Isaac died, but training has been dreadful this time so it’s going to take a very long time to get round, but with Isaac there with me every step of the way I'm sure I will get round, hopefully before the after party finishes.'
+"Training has been dreadful this time so it’s going to take a very long time to get round," he says.
+"But with Isaac there with me every step of the way I'm sure I will get round, hopefully before the after party finishes."

 Darren hasn't been alone in his fundraising efforts.
 Family and friends also fundraised in memory of the little boy and have helped to raise just over £35,000 in the four and a half years since Isaac's passing.

 "People have taken part in numerous events in memory of Isaac, including marathons, half marathons, colour runs, obstacle runs, a skydive, an abseil, a birthday event each year and even a ukulele concert in 2016."